Jeff900/uniframe/README.md

 - triangle shapes
 - diagonal bars

-and hopefully a lot more.
+...and hopefully a lot more.

 At this moment I develop what I need or what I would like to try out.
 Feel free to come up with suggestions or better, code!
 I do not have any roadmap for what